omeka/omeka-s-enduser/docs/content/items.md

 This will open a menu below the button with the following options to filter the items in the drawer:

-- Filter by class: a dropdown where you can select any class provided by the vocabularies on the installation.
+- Filter by class: A dropdown where you can select any class provided by the vocabularies on the installation.
-- Filter by item set: a dropdown where you can limit the items displayed in the drawer to only those associated with a particular item set.
+- Filter by item set: A dropdown where you can limit the items displayed in the drawer to only those associated with a particular item set.
-- Filter by item ID: a search field where you can input the ID of the item you want to use.
+- Filter by item ID: A search field where you can input the ID of the item you want to use.
 You can find an item's ID in the URL of its edit page; if you are editing the item and the URL is `admin/item/11547/edit` then the item's ID is 11547.
+An item ID will also appear in the right-hand drawer on its view page.

 ![options as above described](contentfiles/item_addresItem.png)